 If you believe you were injured in an accident caused by another person, corporation or entity, it is important to have your claim reviewed by a knowledgeable attorney.
 He or she will help you determine if you have a case against the at-fault party that caused the accident.

-Our personal injury lawyers in Fort Worth have a strong understanding of accidents caused by negligence.
+At Stephens, Anderson & Cummings, our personal injury lawyers in Fort Worth have a strong understanding of accidents caused by negligence.
 We know what it takes to hold the at-fault party liable for your injuries.

 Complete a Free Case Evaluation form to get started.

 Texas Statute of Limitations for Personal Injury Lawsuits

 If you are considering filing a personal injury claim after being injured in an accident, there are a couple deadlines you need to know about.

 Often, insurance companies have a time limit for you to contact them after an accident to report your injury and file a claim.
 For this reason, it is imperative that you act immediately after an accident to secure your claim and follow the insurer’s claims process.

 Texas also has its own deadline to bring a lawsuit against the at-fault party liable for an accident.
 This deadline is also known as the statute of limitations.
 For personal injury lawsuits, there is a two-year statute of limitations – this means you must file a lawsuit within two years of the accident.
 If you fail to file a personal injury lawsuit within this period of time, you will lose the right to do so.

 In the state of Texas, you must file a personal injury lawsuit within two years of the accident

 Although two years may seem like a long time, there are many reasons why two years can pass a lot faster than you think.
 Your attorney will need time to conduct a detailed investigation examine to build a strong case against the at-fault party.
 In most cases, your attorney will need to wait until you complete your medical treatment to determine the full value of your claim.
 Investigating the accident can also take a significant amount of time.